How to update a Microsoft Windows computer

 Every time I run the Windows Update my computer has problems

-Below are recommendations for helping preventing problems.
+Below are recommendations for helping to prevent problems.

-- Temporarily disable any virus protection programs.
+- Temporarily disable any virus and spyware protection programs.

 - Disable any disk software utilities or performance tools running on the computer.

 - Let the updates run without using the computer.
+Step away from the computer while updates are being installed.

-- Clear your Internet's History and Cache.
+- Clear your Internet History and Cache.

 - If the update is not a critical update, do not run the update immediately after it has been released.
-In some rare cases Microsoft discovers issues with its updates after they are first released that may cause your computer issues.
+In some rare cases, Microsoft discovers issues with its updates after they are first released that may cause your computer issues.

 How do I know if my computer has all the Windows updates?

-If you're uncertain if your computer has all the Microsoft Windows updates installed on your computer visit: http://windowsupdate.microsoft.com/ and have your computer scanned for any available updates.
-If no updates are found your computer is up-to-date.
+If you're uncertain if your computer has all the Microsoft Windows updates installed on your computer, visit http://windowsupdate.microsoft.com/ and have your computer scanned for any available updates.
+If no updates are found, your computer is up-to-date.

-Alternatively you can download software utilities such as Belarc Advisor that will list the updates installed on your computer and any critical updates you may be missing.
+Alternatively, you can download software utilities such as Belarc Advisor that will list the updates installed on your computer and any critical updates you may be missing.